rodnaph/diallo/README.md

 ## Features

-The features listed for each job is a combination of the build steps and the build publishers that are configured fro that job.
+The features listed for each job is a combination of the build steps and the build publishers that are configured on that job.